Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 However, in other contexts, addressing someone in this manner can come off as demeaning or act as a curt social position check, a bit like how in English we’d emphasize a “Mr.” or “Mrs. / Ms.” to get at someone’s attention and keep them in line.

-Honorifics act as courtesy markers and show you understand who deserves respect.
+Honorifics act as courtesy markers and show that you understand who deserves respect.
 Within the family, remembering the correct title is a social expectation.
 Somewhat unfortunately, there are quite a lot of specific titles to remember!

-How to Refer to Family Members in Korean
+Family Members in Korean

-Children (아이들, ah-ee-deul)
+Children ( 아이들 , ah-ee-deul)

 아들 (a-deul) — son